Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: ON, display message when both are on.
 			"Ability Message"				"0"

+			// The bullet damage reflected towards survivors by the Super Tank is divided by this value.
+			// Note: Damage = Bullet damage/Hypno bullet divisor
+			// Example: Damage = 30.0/20.0 (1.5)
+			// Note: Use the value "1.0" to disable this setting.
+(Bullet damage/1.0 = Bullet damage)
+			// --
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Hypno Bullet Divisor"			"20.0"

 			// The Super Tank has 1 out of this many chances to trigger the ability.
 			// --
 			// Minimum: 1 (Greatest chance)